You should be well on your way to buying a new computer by now.

 We’ve gone over the processor, the memory, the storage, and the display, and should be confident about what you are looking for.
-For our final part of our computer buying guide, we are going to focus on topics that are important to mention, but maybe didn’t seem to fit in other parts of our guide.
+For the final part of our computer buying guide, we are going to focus on topics that are important to mention, but maybe didn’t seem to fit in other parts of our guide.

 Deciding on a Brand Before You Buy a Computer

 The brand of PC can actually mean a lot to people, but most of the PC manufacturers like HP, Dell, Lenovo, Asus and Acer use the exact same components and parts.
 It isn’t until you are looking to buy a top-of-the-line PC that things get significantly different.
 With laptops, however, brand can make a difference.
 HP and Microsoft have options for high-end graphic design computers, while those two and Lenovo have specialized pens for artists.
 If you really want an idea of what a device is capable of, reading as many user reviews as possible will give you the perspective you need to make an informed decision.